stadium-software/repeater-datagrid/README.md

 The module comes with two scripts and two CSS files.
 The scripts provide functionality to facilitate the rendering, sorting and paging features.
 The CSS makes a Stadium *Repeater* control look like a DataGrid.

-To illustrate the purpose and power of this module, the example application fetches data from a database table that contains 2 million records.
-However, this module can be configured to use any connector and data source, and works independent of the number of records in the datasource.
+To illustrate this module, it comes with a sample application that displays data from a database table with 2 million records.
+This module can be configured to use any connector and data source, and works with data sources of any size.

 ## Contents <!-- omit in toc -->
 - [Version](#version)